gracile-web/website/src/content/docs/15-add-ons/20-markdown/README.md

 MDX is predominantly Markdown for React/JSX devs, not for everyone.

 I believe it's better to have a bit of incorrect content rather than no content at all!
-We are not launching space ships, we just want to communicate knowledge to humans effectively, even if it's a tad quirky sometimes.
+We are not launching spaceships, we just want to communicate knowledge to humans effectively, even if it's a tad quirky sometimes.